 In line with our commitment to build a caring and supportive environment for staff, pupils, parents and visitors, we ask that all visitors behave in an appropriate manner when interacting with staff.

 The academy is committed to listening to our parents, carers and children and their concerns.
 We will do our upmost to investigate your complaint and respond in a timely fashion.
-We may not always get it right every time but we are always will to listen and improve our experience.
+We may not always get it right every time but we are always willing to listen and improve our experience for all community members.
 Please bear this in mind when contacting the academy.

 Under no circumstances should staff be shouted at, sworn at, threatened or physically assaulted.
 Any such behaviour will result in reports being made to West Midlands Police and the Academy will exercise it's legal right to refuse entry to the grounds and building.